fermyon/installer/digitalocean/README.md

 ssh -i /tmp/droplet_ssh_private_key.pem root@$(terraform output -raw public_ip_address)
 ```

-Once on the instance, output from user-data.sh can be checked like so:
+Once on the instance, output from user-data.sh, which is the script
+that runs at startup time, can be checked like so:

 ```console
 root@fermyon:~$ tail -n15 /var/log/cloud-init-output.log